PROCEDURES TO OBTAIN UW-PLATTEVILLE CAMPS and CLINICS

 (l) Uniplegia $2,500

-Accident Report Forms can be found in the forms link on this website.
+Accident Claims Form can be found in the forms link on this website.

-The camp director must inform the parent that the completed form must be filed within 90 days of the injury to: (DO NOT SEND DIRECTLY TO ADDRESS ON FORM)
+3. The camp director must inform the parent that the completed form must be filed within 90 days of the injury to:

 University of Wisconsin-Platteville